Tuning-Free Online Robust Principal Component Analysis through Implicit Regularization: Tuning-free orpca

-The problem described in \eqref{eq:ORPCA_Eqnr} is a ridge regression problem.
-In \cite{wang2023implicit}, the authors explore the close relationship between the solution of reparametertized momentum gradient flow and ridge regression.
-This suggests that \acrfull{mgd} is a viable tuning-free alternative to $\ell_2^{}$-regularization loss.
-Moreover, they show that the early stopping time $(t)$ of modified \acrshort{mgd} acts as a form of implicit regularization, with the relationship with explicit parameter $(\lambda)$ of ridge regression, as $\lambda = \frac{2}{t^2}$.
-We leverage this relationship to solve for $\mathbf{r}_i$ in \eqref{eq:ORPCA_Eqnr} implicitly.
-The parameterization used here is similar to that employed for $\mathbf{e}_i$.
-The update rule becomes $\mathbf{r}_i^{} = \mathbf{u}_i^{\odot 2} - \mathbf{v}_i^{\odot 2}$, with \acrshort{mgd} applied separately to each of $\mathbf{u}_i^{}$ and $\mathbf{v}_i^{}$.
-The momentum parameter $\mu$ is set to $0.9$ throughout.
-We use the same stopping rule as in the previous subsection.
-The approach is outlined in Algorithm \ref{alg:ORPCA_EstimateR}.
-Initially, the velocity of each parameter is set to zero.
-The residual is computed and subsequently used to update the velocity of each parameter individually.
-Finally, the parameters are updated using the calculated velocities.
-This process is repeated until the total number of iterations is completed.
+$P_2^{}$ given in equation \eqref{eq:ORPCA_Eqnr} is a ridge regression problem where $\lambda_1$ controls the $\ell_2$-norm to estimate $\mathbf{r}_t^{}$.
+We use vanilla \acrshort{mgd} to estimate $\mathbf{r}_t$, motivated by its theoretical connection to $\ell_2$-regularization, established and explored in \cite{wang2023implicit}.
+This suggests that \acrshort{mgd} is a viable tuning-free alternative to $\ell_2^{}$-regularization loss.
+The early stopping time $T_r$ of vanilla \acrshort{mgd} acts as an \acrshort{ir} parameter, related to the ridge regression tuning parameter by $\lambda = \frac{2}{t^2}$.
+By setting $T_r$, we implicitly control the $\ell_2$-regularization, obviating $\lambda_1$ from \eqref{eq:ORPCA_Eqnr}.
+The momentum parameter $\mu$ is set consistently to $0.9$.
+The approach is outlined in Algorithm \ref{alg:ORPCA_EstimateR}, where the residual is computed, used to update the velocity of $\mathbf{r}$, then subsequently $\mathbf{r}$ itself.

-Note that $\lambda_1$ is present in both \eqref{eq:ORPCA_Eqnr} and \eqref{eq:ORPCA_EqnL}.
-By using algorithm \ref{alg:ORPCA_EstimateR}, we have eliminated it from \eqref{eq:ORPCA_Eqnr}.
-To fully eliminate the dependency on the parameter $\lambda_1$, we estimate the slow-moving subspace basis $\mathbf{L}$ implicitly in the next subsection.
+This implicitly eliminates $\lambda_1$ from \eqref{eq:ORPCA_Eqnr}.
+To eliminate the dependency on the parameter $\lambda_1$ from equation \eqref{eq:ORPCA_OnlineEqn}, we estimate the basis implicitly in the next subsection.